 Step 1 ) Go to Site Backup -> Restore Backups and begin restoring your website.
 See image below.

-Information: There were changes made in version 4.0.3.
-With the release of 4.0.3 version, you can restore backups locally without the need to download the restore script.
+Information: With the release of 4.0.3 version and above, you can restore backups locally without the need to download the restore script.

 Step 2 ) Click on the following link here to download the files.
 These files contain the files needed to restore the website.
 If you are restoring locally simply click on Check Connection button.
 See image below.